H12345555/LifeExp-by-Country/README.md

 ### Visualization Summary and .png files exported:
-The following plots and subplots were generated using R code.
 All visualizations are compiled using grid.arrange() into multi-panel layouts for presentation.
+Plots & subplots were also saved and exported as .png files, which can also be viewed in this git repository.
 - <u>**Density Plot:**</u><br>
     - Compares distributions of life expectancy across countries
 - <u>**Boxplot:**</u><br>